Now is the perfect time to start thinking about your pregnancy diet

 - Eat breakfast.
 It will help to restore your body’s blood sugar levels to a healthy range after fasting for so many hours.

 - Don’t subscribe to diets that eliminate toxins from your body.
-Unless you have problems with your liver and kidney function, you are unlikely to have any concerns.
-If in doubt, check with your midwife or doctor.
+Unless you have problems with your liver and/or kidney function, you are unlikely to have any problems.
+If in doubt, check with your maternity care provider or doctor.

 - Include calcium in your breakfast.
-Milk, yoghurt, milky tea or coffee, or cheese on toast will help to correct the deficit of calcium in your bones which has been used up overnight.
+Milk, yoghurt, milky tea or coffee, or cheese on toast will help to correct the overnight deficit of calcium in your bones.
 Bones need regular deposits of calcium and vitamin D to stay strong.

 - Keep snacks and nibbles on hand.
 In the first trimester when nausea and vomiting is common, eating something can make all the difference to how you feel.

 - Give in to cravings if you’re having them.
-As long as they’re not for inedible foods (Pica) there is often a biological reason for the cravings which pregnant women have.
+As long as they’re not for inedible foods (Pica) there is often a biological reason for pregnancy cravings.

 - Give up alcohol.
-There is no proven, safe level for pregnant women to drink and the only way to ensure you’re not having too much is to have none.
+There is no proven, safe intake level for pregnant women.
+The only way to ensure you’re not having too much is to have none.
 Rediscover fresh fruit juices, soda water with a squeeze of lime or lemon juice, or just plain tap water.
 The added fluoride will make its way to your baby’s jaw where their teeth and their enamel coating will be forming.

 - Eating at buffets or salad bars can be risky.
 Only eat foods that you are confident have not been sitting out for too long

 - Read food labels.
 The general rule is that the greatest concentration of a food component is placed first on the ingredient list.
-If you don’t recognise something, chances are it is not going to be very good for you or your baby.
+If you don’t recognise or can't pronounce the word, chances are it is not going to be very good for you or your baby.

 Pregnancy complications and diet